cncf/wg-serverless/workflow/spec/spec.md

 ## Abstract

-Serverless applications are becoming increasingly complex.
-Nowadays they have to coordinate, manage, and define the execution order (steps) for countless functions triggered by as many events.
+Serverless applications are becoming increasingly complex and are rearely sequential in nature.
+Often they contain complex business logic to coordinate, manage, and define the execution order of a large amount of serverless functions and events that can trigger those functions.

-When we are dealing with large number of functions, managing their execution is not a simpler task.
-For example we have to coordinate functions and event triggers, orchestrate function execution (sequential,  parallel, in branches depending on different event triggers), etc.

-Workflows have become key components of serverless applications as they excel at orchestration and coordination of their functional flow.
+Workflows have become a key component of serverless applications as they excel at dealing with cross-cutting concerns such as orchestration and coordination of serverless applications functional flow.

+Some of many benefits using workflows in serverless applications include:
+- Reduce complex execution logic out of your serverless functions
+- Externalize cross-cutting concerts such as parallel execution, branching, timeouts, compensation, and other flow control logic out of many serverless function implementations into a single workflow definition.
+- Allow you to write less code in your serverless apps/functions
+- Significantly reduce the amount of time and effort to make changes in large serverless apps.

+Many different workflow implementations (both proprietary and open-source) exist today, each with it's own set of features and capabilities.
+When picking a current implementations, it is very difficult to later on switch to a different one without running into large time and cost investments.

-The goal of the Serverless Workflow sub-group is to come up with a standard way for users to specify their serverless application workflow, as well as help facilitate portability of serverless applications across different vendor platforms.
+The goal of the Serverless Workflow sub-group is to:
+- Standardize Serverless Worfkflow model and definition
+- Facilitate Serverless Workflow portability
+- Be completely vendor neutral
+- Support both stateless and stateful Serverless Workflow implementations

-Serverless Workflow is a vendor-neutral and portable specification which meets these goals.
+The Serverless Workflow specification defined in this document incorporates all of these goals.

 ## Status of this document